RuggieroJulian/covid-19/README.md

-# Analysis of covid-19 cases in NYC boroughs
+# Analysis of covid-19 cases in NYC boroughss

 As part of my Computational Math and Stats midterm project I wanted to understand the impact of covid-19 cases among